immense/immybot-documentation/src/guide/README.md

 # Onboarding

 In ImmyBot, Onboarding is the first [Maintenance Session](#maintenance-session) run against a machine.
+You may enable or disable Onboarding for a given Tenant or entirely under Settings->Preferences.
+When disabled, computers do not get put into New Computers, and go directly into the Computer list.
+This is useful if you have a customer that sets up their own computers outside of ImmyBot, as it prevents their machines from clogging up the New Computers area.

 ## Tenants